Here is an overview of my journey with a cryotherapy in Australia experiment!

 Day 13 Session 9 Dipping my feet back in 90 sec @ -100°C

 Day 24 Session 12 Easing back into it 90 sec -100°C

 Day 26 Session 13 Nearly back on track!
 2 min 30 @ -120°C

 These past couple of weeks have been brutal!
 I’ve been suffering from increased joint pain, serious brain fog, lethargy, and generally feeling ‘off’ from the detox of the Herxheimer’s reaction.
 I still went to some cryo sessions, but definitely pulled back on the frequency of sessions and reduced the session duration & temperature.
 I felt like I needed the cryo to help give me a boost through this process, but just not too much that would push me further into the heavy detox that I was already in.

 Session 14: Overview

 Day 31 Session 14 Measuring up (actually, down) 2 min 30 sec @ -120°C

 Woo hoo…I can report that after my first month of cryo I have reduced by some centimetres.
-You can read all about it in the post above.

 It’s definitely been an interesting ride so far.
 For a start, I honestly thought that I would be going to a session nearly every day and healing instantly!
 OK…unrealistic, but I get excited easily.